mlisook/plastic-map-info/README.md

 ## Issues and Contributions

 Please file issues on the github page.
-Contributions via pull request are certainly welcome.
+Contributions via pull request are certainly welcome and appreciated.